 The Technology Officer responsibilities include but are not limited to: Newsletters, website, distribution, internal and external communication.

-Tarina A. Whitfield is the current UNC Staff Assembly Delegate and Governance Chair at Winston-Salem State University.
-She also served as the immediate past Communications Chair of the WSSU Staff Senate a position she held for two two-year terms.
-She is in her 10th year as a member of the Ram family.
+Tarina A. Whitfield is the 2020-2022 UNC Staff Assembly Delegate and Governance Chair at Winston-Salem State University.
+In the past she has served as the Communications Chair of the WSSU Staff Senate, a position she held for two two-year terms.
+She is in her 12th year as a member of the WSSU “Ramily” and the UNC System.

-She serves as Winston-Salem State University’s manager of Web Support Services.
-This position includes administration of the university content management system for the public-facing website and SharePoint.
-She supports the following campus functions to include but not limited to emergency management, design and development of ad hoc sites and web interface support of third party applications.
+She serves as Winston-Salem State University’s supervisor of the Application Administration Services unit in the Office of Information Technology.
+This position includes administration of the university student portal (MyWSSU), the content management system for the public-facing website as well as its related applications, and web interface support of third party applications.
+She also supervises personnel who administer all the university non-Banner applications (e.g. Microsoft 365 applications, RAMTech ticketing system, etc.).
+Her unit facilitates the following campus functions to include but not limited to emergency management, design and development of ad hoc sites, phone app development, and the digital accessibility initiative.

-Tarina enjoys spending time with family, loves to travel, and enjoys an array of music and a good book every now and then.
-She is active with her sorority, Delta Sigma Theta Sorority, Inc., in which she serves as the Technology Committee chair.
-She serves on the boards of Leadership Winston-Salem and Winston-Salem Dress for Success.
+Tarina enjoys spending time with family, loves to travel, enjoys an array of music and a good book every now and then.
+She is active with her sorority, Delta Sigma Theta Sorority, Inc., (HPAC) in which she serves as the Technology Committee chair.
+She serves on the Boards of Leadership Winston-Salem and Winston-Salem Dress for Success.